TheCodingGamer/The-Still-Unamed-Squirrel-Tutorial/README.md

-#The Still Uname Squirrel Tutorial
+#The Still Unamed Squirrel Tutorial

 I'll keep things simple.
 This is a free tutorialish book about the squirrel programming language.
 You just read it and enjoy, okay?